mathandpencil/layered-settings/README.md

 `layered-settings` is a simple and configurable hierarchical settings library for Python, including Django, Flask, or any other scripts that need settings from potentially a variety of sources.
-With it you can load settings from the environment, Amazon's SSM, local configparser .ini files, and more.
+With it you can load settings from the environment, Amazon's SSM, Amazon's Secrets Manager, local configparser .ini files, and more.

 ## Installation